Nicole09999/ETL_webscrapping_sql/README.md

-# ETL_webscrapping_sql

-Here's the README file for the provided code:

----

-# ETL Operations on Country-GDP Data
+# ETL Operations on world largest banks Data

 This Python script performs ETL (Extract, Transform, Load) operations on data related to the largest banks, extracted from a Wikipedia page.